Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 - The postponement and rearrangement of a progression examination viva voce or progress review meeting;

 - A suspension of registration (for up to 12 months, not within the final assessment period);

 - An extension to the registration end date (available post stage 3 progress review only – extra time to complete and make final submission);

 - Postponement and re-arrangement of the final assessment viva voce;

 - Suspension during the final assessment period, or extension of the final assessment period.

 In all cases appropriate supporting evidence will be required.
-The process for making an application is described on the Graduate School PGR personal circumstances guidance notes.
+The process for making an application is described on the Graduate School PGR personal circumstances guidance notes with the exception of International PGRs on Tier 4 visas who should refer to the information on Authorised Absence below and in Section 4. of this handbook.
 Additional guidance is provided below.